psevestre/openid-fapi/Financial_API_WD_001.md

 * enable applications to interact with the financial account, and
 * enable users to control the security and privacy settings.

-Both commercial and investment banking account as well as insurance, and credit card accounts are to be considered.
+Both commercial and investment banking accounts as well as insurance, and credit card accounts are to be considered.